Im-anhdc/geoguessr-cheat/README.md

 ## Usage

+1. Add telegram botID, chat ID
-1. Open a GeoGuessr session.
+2. Open a GeoGuessr session.
-2. Wait for the location data to load.
+3. Wait for the location data to load.
-3. Press `F2` to send the location information.
+4. Press `F2` to send the location information.

 ## Project Structure